hauptem/F5-Multisite-Dashboard/USERGUIDE.md

 Type "changed" in the search box, click the "Changed" button, or press Alt+C. This shows pools with unacknowledged status changes (pulsing badges).

-#### How do I see just one partition?
+#### How do I see just pools in a single partition?

-Type the partition name in search. `dmz` shows the dmz partition, and `DisplayAll` is as simple as clearing the search.
-If the partition name also matches unrelated pool names, add `NOT` terms to trim them out.
+Type the partition name in search. `dmz` shows the dmz partition; If the partition name also matches unrelated pool names, add `NOT` terms to trim them from the display grid.

 #### Two pools have the same name.
 Which is which?